AdguardTeam/AdguardKnowledgeBase/01.general/02.how-to-create-your-own-ad-filters/docs.en.md

 > Please note that `$removeparam` rules can also be disabled by `$document` and `$urlblock` exception rules.
 But basic exception rules without modifiers don't do that.
 For example, `@@||example.com^` will not disable `$removeparam=p` for requests to **example.com**, but `@@||example.com^$urlblock` will.

-> **Compatibility with different versions of AdGuard.** Rules with `$removeparam` modifier are supported by AdGuard for Windows, Mac, Android, and AdGuard Browser extensions for Chrome, Firefox, Edge.
+> **Compatibility with different versions of AdGuard.** Rules with `$removeparam` modifier are supported by AdGuard for Windows, Mac, Android, and AdGuard Browser extension for Chrome, Firefox, Edge.

 > **Restrictions.** Rules with `$removeparam` modifier can be used **only in trusted filters**.
 This category includes your own **User rules** and all the filters created by AdGuard Team.